-5. Foreign Workers
+4. Foreign Workers

-5.1 Limitations on the Use of Foreign Workers
+4.1 Limitations on Foreign Workers

 A proper written contract is legally required when hiring foreign employees, except for citizens from the EU or from a state with which there is a treaty between states.
 This contract can only be executed after the employee has obtained the proper visa and a copy of that visa must be annexed to the contract - this will not prevent a company from signing an offer letter or a promise of employment contract to be effective after the visa is obtained.